Sorry, this program is not available for local students.

 - international trade relations in Australia or overseas

-The program is approved by the National Accreditation Authority for Translators and Interpreters (NAATI).
-Graduates who meet the requirements may be eligible for translator and/or interpreter accreditation with NAATI.
+The program is endorsed by the National Accreditation Authority for Translators and Interpreters (NAATI).
+Graduates will be eligible to sit NAATI certification test(s) of varying levels depending on the subjects studied in the program.

 Program and course information